sysfce2/SFML_Workshop/README.md

 # SFML Workshop

-This repository holds the example code use for an SFML Workshop at the C++ Usergroup Zentralschweiz.
+This repository holds the example code originally used for an SFML Workshop at the C++ Usergroup Zentralschweiz.
 If you find something to improve, don't hesitate to reach out or send a pull request.

 ## 01 - Setup